ctzurcanu/virtues/docs/provable_goodness.md

 ### Goodness

-The apparition of the necessary conditions to advance from your position on the virtue dimension to a better state (in quality and/or quantity)
+The apparition of the necessary conditions to advance from your position on the virtue dimension to a better position/state (in quality and/or quantity)

-Goodness is always in respect to all Life.
-We consider the goodness applied to ourselves only because of the lack of required information about the others and the Life as a whole.
+Goodness is always considered in respect to all Life.
+We consider the goodness applied to ourselves only because of the lack of required information about the others and all other Life outside of us.